sr320/course-fish497-2019/syllabus.md

 ### Course Technology

-Students are required to provide their own laptops and to install free and open source software on those laptops (see [Setup]({{ site.baseurl }}/computer-setup) for installation instructions).
+Students are required to provide their own laptops and to install free and open source software on those laptops (see Setup for installation instructions).
 Support will be provided by the instructor in the installation of required software.
-If you don't have access to a laptop please contact the instructor and they will do their best to provide you with one.
+The Student Technology Loan Program (https://stlp.uw.edu/) also allows students to borrow laptops on a first come, first serve basis.

 ## UW Policies